pulumi/docs/pulumi-hugo/themes/default/content/pricing/open-source-free-tier.md

         about your company or project.

-        If your application is accepted, we will work with you to enroll your account into the Free Tier.
-Your application must be renewed annually to make sure that your project still meets the Free Tier requirements, which may change from year to year.
+        If your application is accepted, we will work with you to enroll your account into the Free Edition.
+Your application must be renewed annually to make sure that your project still meets the Free Edition requirements, which may change from year to year.
 If you no longer qualify for renewal, we will work with you to make any needed transition as smooth as possible.

     form:
-        headline: Pulumi Open Source Free Tier
+        headline: Pulumi Open Source Free Edition
         hubspot_form_id: 7465fe09-5022-4f43-b86f-3a571da9106a
 ---